aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

   folder to the container.
 The SA file is needed for `gsutil` to download the model from GCS and the `models` folder will persist the downloaded models.
-- `--env`: This sets environments variable within the container.
+- `--env`: This sets environment variables within the container.

 Use the same `curl` command for the server spun up by the container: